-- is persistently disobedient, insolent or engages in verbal harassment and abuse, or persistently disrupts, - prevents the learning and teaching of others, - engages in criminal behaviour related to the school (this will result in police being notified of the circumstances).
+- is continually disobedient, insolent, or persistently disrupts, - prevents the learning and teaching of others, - engages in criminal behaviour related to the school (this will result in police being notified of the circumstances). - Behaves aggressively, including verbal harassment and abuse.

 Suspensions may be: